eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/README.md

 when **ClientAuthentication** is YES, see MQTTSNGWClient.cpp line53, clients file specified by ClientsList is required.
 This file defines connect allowed clients by ClientId and SensorNetwork Address. e.g. IP address and Port No.
 When **PredefinedTopic** is YES, Pre-definedTopicID file specified by PredefinedTopicList is effective.
 This file defines Pre-definedTopics of the clients.
 In this file, ClientID,TopicName and TopicID are declared in CSV format.
 When **Forwarder** is YES, Forwarder Encapsulation Message is available.
 Connectable Forwarders are specifed by ForwardersList file.
 In this file, ForwarderIds and those sensorNet addresses are declared in CSV format.
+When **QoS-1** is YES, QoS-1 PUBLISH Message is available.
+Clients which allow to send it, are specifed by QoS-1ClientsList file.
+In this file, ClientsId and those sensorNet addresses are declared in CSV format.